DevCycleHQ/devcycle-docs/docs/platform/feature-flags/targeting/custom-properties.md

 ## Custom Property Schemas

-Similar to [Variable Schemas](/platform/advanced-variables/variable-schemas.md), Custom Property Schemas allow you to set up a schema and define a list of possible values for a custom property, which will appear in a dropdown when setting up Targeting Rules.
+Similar to [Variable Schemas](/platform/advanced-variables/variable-schemas.md), Custom Property Schemas allow you to set up a schema and define a list of possible values for a Custom Property, which will appear in a dropdown when setting up Targeting Rules.
 Labels can be defined for each value to make selections more human-readable and easier to identify.
 This removes the need to remember valid inputs for a specific custom property.

 At DevCycle, we use this feature to easily enable features for certain organizations without needing to double-check the client database or Auth0 for the correct organization ID.